Skip to content

 Participants cannot take part if they are breast feeding.

-Is inflammatory bowel disease (IBD) allowed?
-Yes.
-There are specific PSC with IBD eligibility criteria.
-All eligible participants must have IBD, however, IBD must be inactive or mild and in remission.
+Is inflammatory bowel disease (IBD) allowed? (updated 01 May 2024) Participants with AND without inflammatory bowel disease are eligible.
+For those with IBD there are specific PSC with IBD eligibility criteria, including that your IBD must be inactive or mild and in remission.
 No flares allowed within the 3 months prior to trial start (screening visit).

 Is there an ALP (alkaline phosphatase) requirement?
 No